-At August 3, 2013, our principal source of liquidity was \$4,450.3 million of cash and cash equivalents and short-term investments, of which approximately \$1,322.3 million was held in the United States.
+At August 2, 2014, our principal source of liquidity was \$4.9 billion of cash and cash equivalents and short-term investments, of which approximately \$1.1 billion was held in the United States.
 The balance of our cash and cash equivalents and short-term investments was held outside the United States in various foreign subsidiaries.
 As we intend to reinvest our foreign earnings indefinitely, this cash held outside the United States is not available to meet our cash requirements in the United States, including cash dividends and common stock repurchases.
 Our cash and cash equivalents consist of highly liquid investments with maturities of three months or less at the time of acquisition and our short-term investments consist primarily of corporate obligations, such as commercial paper and floating rate notes, bonds and bank time deposits.
 We maintain these balances with high credit quality counterparties, continually monitor the amount of credit exposure to any one issuer and diversify our investments in order to minimize our credit risk.

 We believe that our existing sources of liquidity and cash expected to be generated from future operations, together with existing and anticipated available long-term financing, will be sufficient to fund operations, capital expenditures, research and development efforts, dividend payments (if any) and repurchases of our stock (if any) under our stock repurchase program in the immediate future and for at least the next twelve months.
+During the fourth quarter of fiscal 2014, we intend to use approximately \$2.0 billion of our available cash to repay the remaining outstanding balance on the 90-day term loan facility entered into in connection with the Acquisition, which is due no later than October 20, 2014.

-Nine Mor nths E nded Α ugust 3, 2013 1 August 4, 2012 Net cash provided by operating activities \$630,180 \$578,495 Net cash provided by operations as a % of revenue 32.2% 28.8% Net cash used for investing activities \$ (699,524) \$ (1,233,229) Net cash used for financing activities \$ (90) \$ (285,880)
+Nine Months Ended A august 2, 2014 A august 3, 2013 Net cash provided by operating activities \$609,339 \$630,180 Net cash provided by operations as a % of revenue 29.7% 32.2% Net cash used for investing activities \$ (115,573) \$ (699,524) Net cash provided by (used for) financing activities \$ 1,701,234 \$ (90)

-At August 3, 2013, cash and cash equivalents totaled \$460.1 million.
-The following changes contributed to the net decrease in cash and cash equivalents of \$68.8 million in the first nine months of fiscal 2013.
+At August 2, 2014, cash and cash equivalents totaled \$2.6 billion.
+The following changes contributed to the net increase in cash and cash equivalents of \$2.2 billion in the first nine months of fiscal 2014 as compared to the same period in fiscal 2013.